charles-hollenbeck/charles-hollenbeck.github.io/_posts/2014-02-08-nesting-php-classes.md

 ?>
 {% endhighlight %}

-and we found out that you can't nest classes with php like you can in some other [programming languages][oracle].
-So the solution was to create a class with public variables that would hold the other classes.
+and we found out that you can't nest classes with PHP like you can in some other [programming languages][oracle].
+Our solution was to create a class with public variables that would hold the other classes.

 **Example:**
 {% highlight php %}